 Trophy assets are essentially a subclass of stabilized assets.
 These assets are prized real estate assets that are easily recognized by not only residents and even by those outside of the local area.

 These can include skyline properties or well-recognized properties.
 These should be used for long-term appreciation.

 How to Get Started in Multifamily Real Estate Investing

-Multifamily real estate can be very difficult, and you must plan for investing.
+Multifamily real estate can be very difficult, and you must prepare your multifamily investment strategy carefully.
 You must:

 - Establish a budget